Groups File Amicus in Support of Montgomery County, MD Pesticide Restrictions

-The law at issue, 52-14, which restricts the cosmetic lawn care use of toxic pesticides on public and private land, protects over one million people, the largest number to be covered by any local jurisdiction to date.
-Passing the Montgomery County Council by a vote of 6-3, the bill allows time for transition, training, and a public education program over several years.
-In limiting the pesticides allowed to be used for turf management, the law defined acceptable materials as those permitted for use in organic production, or identified by the Environmental Protection Agency (EPA) as “minimum risk pesticides” under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), Section 25(b).
+The law at issue, 52-14 (the Healthy Lawns Act), which restricts the cosmetic lawn care use of toxic pesticides on public and private land, protects over one million people, the largest number to be covered by any local jurisdiction to date.
+Passing the Montgomery County Council by a veto-proof majority 6-3, the bill allows time for transition, training, and a public education program over several years.
+In limiting the pesticides allowed to be used for turf management, the law defined acceptable materials as those permitted for use in organic production, or identified by the Environmental Protection Agency (EPA) as "minimum risk pesticides" under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), Section 25(b).

-The groups filing the Amicus include Beyond Pesticides, Center for Food Safety, Central Maryland Beekeepers Association, Food and Water Watch, Maryland Pesticide Education Network, Maryland PIRG Foundation, Organic Consumers Association, Physicians for Social Responsibility, and Safe Grow Montgomery.
+The groups filing the Amicus include Beyond Pesticides, Center for Food Safety, Central Maryland Beekeepers Association, Chesapeake Physicians for Social Responsibility, Food and Water Watch, Maryland Pesticide Education Network, Maryland PIRG Foundation, Organic Consumers Association, Safe Grow Montgomery, and US PIRG.

 "It is not just a longstanding right, but a responsibility, of counties in the state to exercise their powers to the fullest to protect the health and wellbeing of their citizens.
 This lawsuit unfortunately seeks to strip Montgomery, and other counties in the state, of their critical role in the protection of public health," said Chris Nidel, partner at Nidel & Nace, PLLC, which represents the amici.